rom-rb/rom-rb.org/source/5.0/learn/getting-started/index.html.md

 * [Rails](/%{version}/learn/getting-started/rails-setup) - setup integrated with Rails
 * [Explicit](/%{version}/learn/advanced/explicit-setup) - suitable for custom environments (**advanced usage**)

+^INFO
-> Note: Most guide examples are written specifically for the `rom-sql` adapter.
-> If you are using a different one, consult that adapter's documentation as well.
+Most guide examples are written specifically for the `rom-sql` adapter.
+If you are using a different one, consult that adapter's documentation as well.
+^